vuldb/cyber_threat_intelligence/actors/FamousSparrow/README.md

 ## TTP - Tactics, Techniques, Procedures

-_Tactics, techniques, and procedures_ (TTP) summarize the suspected ATT&CK techniques used by FamousSparrow.
+_Tactics, techniques, and procedures_ (TTP) summarize the suspected ATT&CK techniques used by _FamousSparrow_.
 This data is unique as it uses our predictive model for actor profiling.

 ID | Technique | Weakness | Description | Confidence
 -- | --------- | -------- | ----------- | ----------